MoriKing/kafka-data-streams-elk/README.md

 * Timeline of ERA015 alarm counts per hour

 # Architecture and requirements
-The project is implemented in Kotlin and is build using Gradle 7.1.1.
+The project is implemented in Kotlin and is built using Gradle 7.1.1.
 Docker and Docker Compose are required to run the project.

 The project consits of:
 - A stand-alone Kafka producer